yamila-moreno/moduslaborandi/content/post/2017-06-19-swarm-101-create-a-cluster.markdown

 So we're going to create a cluster in our machine, which replicates a scenario similar to what could be the cloud.
 With Vagrant, we're using 3 virtual machines (that will be our nodes).
 You can use this <a href="https://github.com/yamila-moreno/vagrant-cluster" target="_new">Vagrantfile</a> and its provision.
 If you type <code>vagrant up</code> in the <em>Vagrantfile</em> directory, the system will load 3 virtual machines with ubuntu (and docker).

-{{< alert warning >}} Don't try the Swarm commands directly in your machine; when activating the Swarm mode, your docker will be modified and you'll probably need to rollback some changes.
-The best option is to use the virtual machines in Vagrant. {{< /alert >}}
+| Don't try the Swarm commands directly in your machine; when activating the Swarm mode, your docker will be modified and you'll probably need to rollback some changes.
+The best option is to use the virtual machines in Vagrant.

 Swarm works distributing the services among the cluster machines.
 Each machine, by default is a **worker**; in addition, some machines are **managers**: those managers know the state of the cluster; if a node falls, managers detect it and launch measures to restablish the desired **application state**.
 In a Swarm cluster there should be always an odd number of managers, so they can use **consensus algorithms**.